Aerospace Engineering MSc

 Strategic Management Innovation and Enterprise

 - Financial ownership issues: financial implications, sources of finance, raising capital, venture finance, merchant banks, mergers, take-overs, business restructuring.

 - Human resources management: key theories of motivation in workplace, leadership, incentivisation, managing a unionised workforce, employment legislation in UK, EU and worldwide.
 Organisation of a business: organisation theory, organisational strategy and culture, integration of functions, forces for change and continuous improvement.

 - Marketing concept: Customer orientation; market segmentation and analysis

 - Ethical business: Moral codes; legal frameworks; industry regulations; local and global trade.
 Marketing Communications: market research, marketing mix, branding, advertising and sponsorship.

-Research Methodology and Sustainable Engineering
+Research Methods and Sustainable Engineering